 - 1. At the beginning of each semester, students enrolled for studies enter in SIS the courses that they wish to complete during the semester. - 2.
 Entering this course in SIS is a necessary requirement for completing the course and assessment (attestation).
 Following the preliminary enrolment of courses, students are required to carry out a check of course enrolment in SIS in order to verify whether all requirements for enrolment in the courses have been fulfilled and to adjust the courses enrolled in accordingly. - 3.
 The respective basic unit of the Faculty may stipulate in SIS, in accordance with the curriculum, the requirements for enrolment and completion of a course, pursuant to Article 7(5) of the Code of Study and Examination. - 4.
 Detailed instructions for enrolling in courses are provided on the Faculty's web pages.26 - 5.
-Students who intend to study abroad in an Erasmus+ programme during the subsequent semester(s) must draw up a list of courses before leaving that they wish to complete abroad and that correspond to the courses of the curriculum stipulated in the accreditation of the programme of study and apply to the coordinator of the Erasmus+ programme at the respective basic unit of the Faculty for approval of this list.
-Based on this approved list, they subsequently enter these courses in SIS or, if this is not possible, they ask the Student Affairs Office to enter these courses in SIS.
-The coordinator of the Erasmus+ programme at the respective basic unit of the Faculty decides on the possibility of entering the courses in SIS after completion of the studies abroad.
+Students who should complete a study visit abroad for the next semester(s) prepare a list of courses that they would like to take during the visit and that correspond to the courses of the curriculum established by the accreditation of the programme of study and apply for approval of this list with the foreign mobility coordinator from the respective basic unit of the faculty.
+On the basis of the approved list, they subsequently enter these courses in SIS, or if this is not possible, they request that the Student Affairs Office register these courses in SIS.
+The foreign mobility coordinator of the respective basic unit of the faculty decides on the possibility of registering courses in SIS after the end of the respective study visit.